thomasbratt/NSchedule/README.md

     });

     // Simulate some operation that takes time to complete (backing up a database or
-    // network communications, for exanple).
+    // network communications, for example).
     function busy(name, interval, done){
         if(interval <= 0){
             done();